 - Demonstrate the initial tension of prestressing steel in the plans.

-As the numbers dictate, precast concrete has significantly more durability and strength as compared to that poured on the construction site.
-This is why the majority of builders are using precast concrete for every type of manufacturing requirement.
+As the numbers dictate, precast concrete has significantly more durability and strength than concrete poured at the construction site.
+These factors are why many builders use precast concrete for most building requirements.

-Contact Premier Precast for a free design consultation/ quote on any of your precast needs.
+Contact Premier Precast for a free design consultation/quote for your next project.

 Frequently Asked Questions

-Here are the answers to some common doubts that people have regarding precast concrete:
+Here are the answers to some common questions that people have regarding using precast concrete:

-Precast concrete is less prone to crack.
-Cracks in concrete occur when curing outdoors due to heat changes, winds, curing rate, humidity, or other environmental conditions.
-Another reason for the cracks is a high water-to-cement ratio.
+Precast concrete is less prone to cracking.
+Cracks in a concrete building occur when curing outdoors due to heat changes, winds, curing rate, humidity, or other environmental conditions.
+Another reason for cracks is a high water-to-cement ratio.
 These factors are not present in the manufacturing of precast concrete products.

-Yes, precast concrete walls can be load-bearing.
+Yes, precast concrete walls and columns can be load-bearing.
 Prestressed concrete wall panels can handle a load of over 100,000 pounds.
-Even higher load-bearing capacity is possible by adding specific reinforcements and using particular designs.
+Even higher load-bearing capacity is possible by adding specific reinforcements and design elements to a concrete product.